15 min read

 Quip-specific integrations

-Slack alerts, Jira mentions, Salesforce embed, and other Quip-native integrations don’t transfer.
+Slack alerts, Jira mentions, Salesforce embeds, and other Quip-native integrations don’t transfer.
 These integrations run through Quip’s internal integration layer and are not in the export data.
-To bring these workflows to Coda, you can:
+To bring these workflows to Superhuman Docs, you can:

-• Recreate them using Coda Automations + Packs
+• Recreate them using Superhuman Docs Automations + Packs.

-• Rebuild the logic directly in your doc using Coda’s powerful formula language
+• Rebuild the logic directly in your doc using Superhuman Docs’ powerful formula language.

 Version history, notification preferences, and other user-specific settings in Quip do not migrate.
 If you want to keep any earlier versions of your Quip doc, export them before you begin importing.
-In Coda, you'll have new ways to manage this going forward.
-Coda tracks changes, lets you review version history at the doc and page level, and gives each team member control over their own notifications.
+In Superhuman Docs, you'll have new ways to manage this going forward.
+Superhuman Docs tracks changes, lets you review version history at the doc and page level, and gives each team member control over their own notifications.
 It's about starting fresh with tools that are designed for how your team works today.

 You’re not on your own